hanling3/recipe-book/documents/discovery-and-planning.md

 - User 7: The user was a female graduate student currently living in North side of campus.
 She is just so so with her cooking skills even though she has been cooking since she started her college life.
 She loves Asian food and cooks Asian cuisines everyday.
 It took her 15 minutes to prepare her last meal.
 She usually decides her recipes within 5 minutes.
 She eats super fast breakfast everyday.
 She prefers home cooked meals because the extra fees of delivery food are too expensive.
 Most of the time she can remember the recipes she has used and found on Xiachufang, and she saves the recipes on her phone or in her notebook.
 She doesn't have a budget for groceries but avoids dining out because she thinks cooking at home is much cheaper.

-## Affinity Diagramming
+## [Revised] Affinity Diagramming

 After our interviews, we created an affinity diagram based on our user interview notes.
-We categorized our notes as seen in the images provided:
+We categorized our notes as seen in the images provided.
+Note that different colors represent different users.

 ![Affinity Diagram, part 1](images/affinity_diagram/ad1.png)
 ![Affinity Diagram, part 2](images/affinity_diagram/ad2.png)